A Neural-Mean Vecchia Gaussian Process for Unified Argo Modeling: Unified GP modeling for Argo Temperature

 Gaussian processes (GPs) are a family of nonparametric stochastic models defined by a mean function $\mu(\cdot)$ and a covariance function $C(\cdot, \cdot)$.
 Specifically, for a collection of $n$ points $\{\bs_{i} \in \domain\}_{i = 1}^{n}$, where $\domain$ is the $q$-dimensional domain over which a GP is defined, their corresponding response variables $\bz = [z_{1}, z_{2}, \ldots, z_{n}]^\top$ jointly follow a multivariate normal (MVN) distribution:

-In this paper, we assume a constant mean function $\mu(\cdot) = \mu$ and a Mat\'ern covariance function \citep{Stein1999}.
-Notice that Mat\'ern covariance functions include the exponential covariance function used in \cite{KuuselaStein18} and \cite{yargersh22} as a special case when the smoothness parameter is equal to $0.5$.
-We further enhance the Mat\'ern covariance function with an ARD structure, which leads to the covariance function:
+In this paper, we adopt a neural-network-based mean function $\mu(\cdot) = m_{\bfeta}(\cdot)$, where $\bfeta$ denotes the collection of network parameters.
+Integrating data-driven neural-networks into Gaussian Process (GP) frameworks allows for flexible, nonlinear mean modeling while preserving the rigorous probabilistic predictions characteristic of GPs \citep{Sigrist22_GPBoosting, Simchoni23_DNN, Saha23_RF, Zhan25_NNGeo}.
+The neural network $m_{\bfeta}$ is a feed-forward network mapping from $\mathbb{R}^q$ to $\mathbb{R}$ with three hidden layers.
+The sizes of the hidden layers depend on the size of the training data, but in general, we keep them moderate to prevent overfitting.
+This construction provides a flexible nonlinear mean structure that can capture complex large-scale spatio-temporal trends in the response.
+For the stochastic component, we employ a Mat\'ern covariance function \citep{Stein1999} augmented with an Automatic Relevance Determination (ARD) structure, which leads to the covariance function:

 where $\bR = \mbox{diag}(r_1,r_2,\dots,r_q)$ is a $q\times q$ diagonal matrix, with $r_{i}^{-1}$ being the (positive) scaling factor of the $i$-th dimension of $\domain$; $K_\nu$ is the modified Bessel function of the second kind with smoothness $\nu$; and $\Gamma$ is the gamma function.
 Notice that $\|\cdot\|$ is the Euclidean norm as the Mat\'ern covariance function is not guaranteed positive-definite under other forms of distances.
-The ARD structure accounts for anisotropy by allowing separate lengthscales for the $q$ domain dimensions, thereby providing extra flexibility while controlling the risk of overfitting assuming $n \gg q$.
-To summarize, our parameterization of GP involves one mean parameter $\mu$ and the covariance parameters $\bftheta=(\sigma^2,r_1,r_2,\dots,r_q, \nu)$.
+The ARD structure accounts for anisotropy by allowing separate lengthscales for the $q$ dimensions of the domain, thereby providing extra flexibility while controlling the risk of overfitting assuming $n \gg q$.

+To account for measurement noise in practice, we incorporate a nugget effect into the GP model: